 “I have felt crushed and devastated ever since I found out.
 I feel like I can never trust her when I leave her alone.
 I don’t know what to do anymore.” -C.

 Whether you, your partner, or your friend struggles with porn, support is key.
-These real personal experiences reveal the sad realities that the producers’ camera rarely does.
-The fallout from porn can cause relationship problems, and cause lasting pain and hurt for all people in the partnership.
+These real personal experiences reveal the sad realities of porn’s tangible effect on consumers.

 What do the experts have to say?

 We sat down with Madrid psychologist and sexologist Maria Contreras, who offered some of her experience in treating patients struggling with porn.